PdxCodeGuild/Intro-to-Computer-Programming/5DAY.md

 We will review the material at a high level, and write the operations we have explored thus far.
 Open for questions.

 # Blackjack template
+Modifications to rules
+1. Ace = 1
+2. Closest to 21, while less wins
+3. No need to hide cards
+4. Dealer doesn't player

 ```python
 #!/usr/bin/env python